Dog Pads: What Are They and How Do They Work?

 The range of dog pads is vast, and a lack of knowledge of the different options often leads us to purchase a pad that may not be suitable for our pet.
 Therefore, several factors must be taken into account when choosing the best option.

-Types of underpads: which is best?
+Types of diapers: which is the best?

 There are many types of dog pads on the market, classified mainly by size and quantity or type of material.